 State law mandates the immobilization or criminal forfeiture of a vehicle operated by a defendant convicted of certain offenses.
 Vehicles are immobilized by a steering wheel locking device.
 The vehicle immobilization coordinator works with vehicle owners, attorneys, law enforcement agencies, and the Bureau of Motor Vehicles to make sure the court's orders are enforced.

-Applications to seal or expunge a court record are available in the Criminal/Traffic Department on the second floor or on this website.
+Applications to seal or expunge a court record are available on this website.
 Record checks can be obtained through the Franklin County Sheriff's Department at 370 Front Street in Columbus.